 Yesterday, we unveiled the 2017 RHSU Edu-Scholar Public Influence Rankings.
 From years past, we've learned that a lot of readers are curious as to how scholars fared when it came to particular fields or disciplines.
 After all, education researchers work in a wide variety of fields.
 Today, we will report on the top ten finishers for five disciplinary categories, as well as the top ten junior faculty.
 (For a detailed discussion of how the scoring was done, see Tuesday's post.)

 Now, there's a touch of ambiguity in determining each scholar's discipline.
-For the most part, my uber-RAs Jenn Hatfield and Kelsey Hamilton worked off of CVs, relying primarily on a scholar's earned degree.
+For the most part, my uber-RAs Kelsey Hamilton, Grant Addison, and Paige Willey worked off of CVs, relying primarily on a scholar's earned degree.
 In the handful of cases where these were sufficiently ambiguous, I made the judgment call based upon scholarly appointments and bodies of work.
-Still, if you think I've made the wrong call on someone's discipline: a) let me know, and we'll make appropriate adjustments for next year, and b) chill out, it's an imperfect world.
+Still, if you think I've made the wrong call on someone's discipline, just let me know and we'll do our best to make appropriate adjustments for next year.

 You can click on each chart for a larger view.

 The tables pretty much speak for themselves.
 The charts are dominated by familiar names.
 The top finisher in Curriculum, Instruction, and Administration was Linda Darling-Hammond; in Economics, it was Rick Hanushek; in Government and Policy, Michael Kirst; in Psychology, Angela Duckworth; and, in Sociology, Pedro Noguera.